Innocent Spolin Law Client Charged with Murder Walks Free After All Charges DroppedPublished on July 19, 2019

 You can find just about any type of information online these days, and even public records are available for viewing if you’ve got an electronic device and an internet connection.
 It’s possible to find out where a California state prison inmate is held with just a few clicks and a promise to not use the details for an unlawful purpose.
 You start by conducting a search via the Inmate Locator website run by the California Department of Corrections and Rehabilitation (CDCR).

 However, the location may not be up-to-date if the individual was recently incarcerated or is being transferred between institutions.
 Because of the complicated intake process in California, which ultimately determines location, the internet won’t help you in this situation.
-Our Los Angeles criminal defense attorneys at Spolin Law P.C. can explain the process of locating an inmate in more detail, so contact our office at (310) 424-5816 to schedule a free consultation.
+Our Los Angeles criminal defense attorneys and staff members at Spolin Law P.C. can explain the process of locating an inmate in more detail, so contact our office at (310) 424-5816 to schedule a free consultation.

 Reception into the California State Prison Inmate System